Tutorial Camera Calibration

 In this section, the camera calibration procedure is broken down into steps and explained.
 Almost identical steps are followed for calibration a single camera or a stereo camera system.
 First a quick overview:

-- Select a pattern, download, and print
+- Select a pattern, download (or create your own), and print

 - Mount the pattern onto a rigid flat surface

 - Take many pictures of the target at different orientations and distances

 - Download pictures to compute and select ones that are in focus